Optional Online Pre-Course Workshops

 - Resilience in clinical encounters

-Education to improve patient care, safety, and patient outcomes, includes:
+Education to improve patient care and outcomes includes:

 - Updates on the effects of trauma and post‑traumatic stress on the nervous system and patient behavior